Tecentriq (Atezolizumab)

 A type of immunotherapy treatment, Tecentriq is a medication used to treat certain cancers, including mesothelioma.
 Also known as atezolizumab, this medication can be taken alone or in conjunction with other treatments and drugs.
 Immunotherapy treatment focuses on targeting specific elements instead of chemotherapy or radiation, which kills both cancerous and healthy cells simultaneously.
 Immunotherapies can stimulate your immune system to fight off cancer cells more efficiently, enabling white blood cells in your immune system to better target and fight harmful cells that aren’t supposed to be there.

-How this Immunotherapy Treatment Works
+How This Immunotherapy Treatment Works

 The way this drug helps fight cancer is by blocking the PD-L1 protein in cancer cells.
 This helps because T cells are white blood cells that attack cells lacking in PD-L1.
 Once blocked, the immune system can better recognize and fight tumors.
 This medication is generally used in conjunction with other treatments like chemotherapy, radiation, or surgery.